Aliases for DOCK2 Gene

 GeneCards Summary for DOCK2 Gene

 DOCK2 (Dedicator Of Cytokinesis 2) is a Protein Coding gene.
-Among its related pathways are Disease and Hemostasis.
-GO annotations related to this gene include T cell receptor binding.
-An important paralog of this gene is DOCK5.
+Diseases associated with DOCK2 include Immunodeficiency 40 and Combined Immunodeficiency.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include binding and guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is DOCK1.

 Involved in cytoskeletal rearrangements required for lymphocyte migration in response of chemokines.
 Activates RAC1 and RAC2, but not CDC42, by functioning as a guanine nucleotide exchange factor (GEF), which exchanges bound GDP for free GTP.
 May also participate in IL2 transcriptional activation via the activation of RAC2.